Chinese Car Brands

 JAC Logo

-JAC Motors buses and cars are popular both in China and abroad.
-The full name of the state-owned company is Anhui Jianghuai Automobile Co, Ltd. It is one of the largest automakers in the PRC in terms of production volume.
-The company’s product range is represented by passenger vehicles, forklifts, dump trucks, SUVs, and passenger cars.
-Well-equipped plants allow JAC to produce up to 500 thousand vehicles per year.
+JAC Motors buses and cars are popular in China and abroad.
+The state-owned company’s full name is Anhui Jianghuai Automobile Co, Ltd. It is one of the largest automakers in the PRC in terms of production volume.
+The company’s product range includes passenger vehicles, forklifts, dump trucks, SUVs, and passenger cars.
+Well-equipped plants allow JAC to produce up to 500,000 vehicles per year.

 Chinese Luxury Car Brand

-China, which has always been associated with consumer goods, actually has many luxury brands.
-This also applies to automotive products: the share of the PRC’s luxury segment in the automotive industry is growing every year.
-Moreover, not only world-famous foreign companies but also local enterprises are involved in its development.
-While the former assemble luxury cars at joint factories, the latter control the entire production process and use their own industrial sites.
+China has always been associated with consumer goods and has many luxury brands.
+This also applies to automotive products: the share of the PRC’s luxury segment in the automotive industry is growing yearly.
+Moreover, world-famous foreign companies and local enterprises are involved in its development.
+While the former assemble luxury cars at joint factories, the latter control the entire production process and use their industrial sites.

 Hongqi